 False Prophet Ronald Weinland Indicted by the IRS for Tax Fraud:

 November 11, 2011

 An article in a Kentucky paper yesterday says Ron Weinland [Church of God-PKG] was indicted today by the IRS for tax fraud.
-Go to this expose` site on Ronald Weinland to see the Press Release and other links.
-It says in part: "The Indictment alleges that Ronald Weinland, 62, attempted to evade taxes in the amount of $357,065 over a period of five years starting in 2005."
-I don't know if Laura is implicated or Audra (his daughter), as she was his "accountant" and did the books during that time, I believe. --J.
+The Press Release says in part: “The Indictment alleges that Ronald Weinland, 62, attempted to evade taxes in the amount of $357,065 over a period of five years starting in 2005.”
+I don’t know if Laura is implicated or Audra (his daughter), as she was his “accountant” and did the books during that time, I believe. –J.